Surface Preparation Techniques You Must Do Prior To Thermal Spraying

 - The surface must be made free of any oils, oxides, and other potential contaminants.
 Any remaining contaminant forms a barrier between the substrate and the coating.

-The best way to achieve this is through a preparatory grit blasting thermal spray coating.
+The best way to achieve this is to fully degrease the substrate surface with a suitable degreasing process and then the surface using a preparatory grit blasting system.

 Grit blasting - the industry-standard method for thermal spray preparation - is used to simultaneously deform and clean the surface of the substrate.
 After grit blasting, the surface of the substrate will feel similar to 100-grit to 80-grit sandpaper.

 The process involves using compressed air to direct pressurized particles at the substrate surface.
-Upon contact, the particles thoroughly remove contaminants while forming pits and crevices on the surface.
-These pits and crevices are called splat pits and provide splat-hold (or foot-hold) for the thermal spray to create interlocking bonds with the substrate.
-The composition and the size of the particles used in grit blasting will vary depending on the thermal spray coating and the substrate itself but may include steel, chilled iron, or aluminium oxide.
+Upon contact, the particles create pits and crevices on the surface.
+These pits and crevices provide a grip surface (or foot-hold) for the thermal spray to create the necessary interlocking bonds with the substrate.
+The composition and the size of the particles used in grit blasting will vary depending on the thermal spray coating and the substrate itself but may include garnet chilled iron, or aluminium oxide.

 Once grit blasting is complete, the project is ready to move on to the thermal spray process.